kirkbushell/eloquence/README.md

 and "key" parameters will be calculated using the standard conventions mentioned above if they are omitted.

 With this configuration now setup - you're ready to go!

+Note: Because the various behaviours often execute multiple queries at once for updating relevant models, it's a good idea to wrap your save operations in database transaction calls, in case one of them fails.
+This will help to prevent your database getting out of sync if there's ever a problem with a single datbabase query.

 ### Sum cache